zknill/sequenceprotocol/README.md

 - Checksum message indicates the end of the sequence, and carries a checksum value.
 - The checksum is [....]
 - The client must acknowledge the checksum message.
 An acknowledgement of the checksum message indicates to the server that it's job is done.
-- The server should not attempt to send the checksum message until it has received an acknowledgement for all numbers in the series.
 - If the server exhausts it's series of numbers, and is missing acknowledgements for some numbers in the series, it should use it's next server-ticks to resend those numbers.
 - If the server has received acknowledgements for all the numbers in the series, but is missing the acknowledgement for the checksum, the server should resend the checksum until the acknowledgement is received.
+- The client should assume that message can be delivered out of order.
+With this in mind, when receiving the checksum message (which marks the end of the stream), the client should keep track of all the missing sequence numbers up to the sequence number of the checksum message.
+Receiving the checksum message marks the last most sequence number in the stream of messages.

 ## Open questions